Apple TV Plus: How to watch (free!) on iPhone, Roku, Amazon Fire

 After opening the app, Tap the Enjoy 1 Year Free button and follow the instructions.
 You should be ready to go for a year.

 If you are a college student with an Apple Music student subscription, you can get Apple's TV service bundled with your subscription for no additional cost.
-A student subscription is $4.99 a month.
+A student subscription to Apple Music is $4.99 a month.

 Discuss: Apple TV Plus: How to watch (free!) on iPhone, Roku, Amazon Fire